shelleyolivia/learn-tutorials/figment-learn/new-pathways/ceramic/ceramic-03-login.md

 In this tutorial we're going to replace the Connect with Metamask we just implemented with a Connect with IDX.
-But before we can dive inwe need to understand few key terms when it comes to Ceramic and decentralized authentication....
+But before we can dive in we need to understand few key terms when it comes to Ceramic and decentralized authentication....

-# SteamTypes
+# Steams

 (Sorry we couldn't find an emoji for this one.)

+`Stream` is a basic building block of Ceramic.
+It is a DAG-based data structure for storing continuous, mutable streams of content on IPFS.
+Every stream is identified by immutable StreamID.
+When stream reaches node, a special function is fired to process it.
-SteamTypes are functions used for processing updates to streams of data in Ceramic.
-When you send something to Ceramic those StreamTypes are responsible for processing that data and storing them as commits which are individual IPFS records.
+This function is called `SteamType`.
+StreamTypes are responsible for processing data and storing them as commits (which are individual IPFS records).
-Every stream needs to specify StreamType so Cermaic nodes know how to process them.
+Every stream needs to specify StreamType so Ceramic nodes know how to process them.
 What is important in terms of authentication is the fact that every StreamTypes implementation is able to specify its own authentication mechanism.
 For that purpose most StreamTypes are using DIDs.

 # 🆔 You DID what?